DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 When the players arrive at Yester Hill, if Strahd has accompanied them, he informs them that, if they wish to make good on their bet, they must first meet him at the point where the road meets the top of the hill.
 (He promises the players that he'll "make sure the festivities don't start without you," adding, "You must meet your opponent, after all.")
 If the players accept, he notes that he will "see them at the top," and vanishes astride Beucephalus.

-The players can climb the trail straight to <span class="citation">Y3.
-Druids' Circle (p.
+The players can climb the trail straight to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y3DruidsCircle">Y3.
+Druids' Circle</a> (p.
 197)</span> at the top of the hill.
-(They don't need to travel through the berserker cairns, which are as described in <span class="citation">Y2.
-Berserker Cairns (p.
+(They don't need to travel through the berserker cairns, which are as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y2BerserkerCairns">Y2.
+Berserker Cairns</a> (p.
 197)</span> and which they pass during their ascent up the hill, in order to do so.)

 > [!info]+ **The Swarms of Ravens**
 > The **swarms of ravens** that accompanied the players to Yester Hill follow in the skies behind them, but don't join in the fighting.
 (If the players mention this, Muriel points out that they'd be of little use when attacking against more dangerous foes than the blights of the winery, but notes her belief that they may find some way to help all the same.)
 >
 > Although the ravens won't act as combatants in battle, they can aid the players in their fight against Ludmilla and in their efforts to escape should the ritual fail.
 See [[#Ludmilla's Provocations]] and [[#J5f.
 Stopping the Ritual]] for more information on how the ravens help.
 ## J5a.
 Entering the Circle
-The druids' circle is largely as described in <span class="citation">Y3.
-Druids' Circle (p.
+The druids' circle is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y3DruidsCircle">Y3.
+Druids' Circle</a> (p.
 197)</span>.
 However, add the following text to the end of the area's description:

 <div class="description">
 <p>A deep viridian light flashes from the statue's chest, and the swell of the drumbeat fills your ears.
 As you pass through the boulders, it's joined by the sound of chanting, which rumbles from a circle of thirteen figures that stand around the statue's base.
 Above the beast hides they wear, they bear antlers, wolfskins, and crowns crafted of wicked thorns, and crimson markings paint their faces a bloody hue.</p>